No point raising Pegasus; Opposition should not link Parliament session with polls: Naqvi | Politics

 ''Problem is that they do not have support on the ground and that is why they create a furore inside the House,'' he said, hitting out at the Opposition.

 ''We appeal to (farmer leaders) to listen, till when will you keep getting exploited.
-The political parties that are exploiting you are not for your or for farmers welfare,'' he said.
+The political parties that are exploiting you are not for your or farmers' welfare,'' he said.

-''The government has talked about the guarantee of MSP a 1,000 times, both inside and outside Parliament.
+''The government has talked about the guarantee of MSP 1,000 times, both inside and outside Parliament.
 Then there was the issue of protection of 'Mandis'.
-'Mandis' were, are and will remain protected and are flourishing.
-And, finally the protection of the farmers' land has been guaranteed in the farm laws.
+'Mandis' were, are, and will remain protected and are flourishing.
+And, finally, the protection of the farmers' land has been guaranteed in the farm laws.
 These issues have been resolved,'' Naqvi said.

-''Some people want to create confusion, spread fear and misinformation.
+''Some people want to create confusion, spread fear, and misinformation.
 The government has played its role both inside and outside Parliament (on the farmers' issues),'' he added.
+Asked about the controversy over Salman Khurshid's remarks on Hindutva in his new book, the minister quipped, ''Congress party's anti-Hindu 'mantar' is making it 'Choo mantar (disappear)'.'' ''They (Congress) believe in putting secular toffee in a communal tiffin and mislead people,'' he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)